-Mariana Ramirez broke historic ground in 2017 becoming the first female Mexican percussionist to ever perform on a Broadway show!
-That show was Once on This Island and it led to playing on two more Broadway shows: Head Over Heels and Ain’t Too Proud, The Life and Times of the Temptations.
-Currently she is one of just two female Mexican drummer/percussionists performing on Broadway.
-Off-Broadway shows include Merrily We Roll Along and Fiddler on the Roof in Yiddish, among many others.
+Mariana Ramirez broke historic ground in 2018 becoming the first female Mexican percussionist to ever perform on a Broadway show while subbing on Once on This Island.
+It led to hold the percussion chair at the National Broadway Tour of Once on this Island in 2019.
+Mariana has subbed on two more Broadway shows: Head Over Heels and Ain’t Too Proud, The Life and Times of the Temptations.
+Off-Broadway shows include subbing Merrily We Roll Along and Fiddler on the Roof in Yiddish.

-Mariana also keeps a busy performing schedule with the Percussion Quartet Excelsis, which was praised as “one of the most innovative and exciting percussion ensembles to emerge in the golden age of chamber music that we are presently in” by Jonathan Hass, head of the New York University Percussion Department.
-Excelsis has performed twice at NPR Radio in From the Top show, the Percussive Arts Society New York Weekend Of Percussion in 2014 and 2015, Brooklyn Bound with So Percussion, Zeltsman’s Marimba Festival, Tippet Rise Music Festival in Montana, and most recently presented a Master Class at Salem University in Massachusetts.
-Excelsis is endorsed by Sabian Cymbals.
+Mariana also founded the Percussion Quartet Excelsis, which was praised as “one of the most innovative and exciting percussion ensembles to emerge in the golden age of chamber music that we are presently in” by Jonathan Hass, head of the New York University Percussion Department.
+Excelsis has performed twice at NPR Radio in From the Top show, the Percussive Arts Society New York Weekend Of Percussion in 2014 and 2015, Brooklyn Bound with So Percussion, Zeltsman’s Marimba Festival, Tippet Rise Music Festival in Montana, and most recently performed at the Newport Classical Music Festival 2023.

-As a chamber percussionist she has collaborated with many ensembles such as, The Pit Stop Players, Orquesta de Camara de Nueva York, and most recently the Orpheus Chamber Orchestra, recording a Concerto for Bandoneon and Violin by JP Jofre.
+As a chamber percussionist she has collaborated with many ensembles such as, The Pit Stop Players, Orquesta de Camara de Nueva York, and the Orpheus Chamber Orchestra.

 Mariana is passionate for independent projects.
 She won, twice in a row, the FONCA grant given to Mexican Artists.
 With the first grant in 2018 she developed repertory for Motus Duet, a duet with dance, percussion and electronics, which she took on tour for a month in Mexico giving 14 concerts in 5 different cities.
-With the second grant in 2019, she is developing new recordings of hip hop and Gregorian chant.
-This project will be premiered in 2020.
+With the second grant in 2019, she is developed new recordings of hip hop and Gregorian chants.
+This project was premiered in 2020.